Want to know more about the Victorian Government's south west drought support package?

 2005 Recipients(DOCX, 32KB)

-We call for nominations in September/October each year.
-Nominations for 2023 have now closed.
+We call for nominations in August - September each year.

 The International Women's Day Honour Roll Advisory Committee makes recommendations to Council on up to five recipients each year.
 Posthumous nominations can also be submitted.